microsoft/health-architectures/Postman/README.md

 ## Step 2 - Assign user/app roles for Postman in Azure API for FHIR and FHIR-Proxy

 1. In Azure Portal, go to **Home** -> **Resource groups** and find the resource group containing your Azure API for FHIR instance.
-Click on your Azure API for FHIR instance in the list.
+Click on your Azure API for FHIR instance.
 <img src="./docs/images/Screenshot_2022-02-15_142434_edit2.png" height="328">

 3. Go to the **Access Control (IAM)** blade.
 Click on the **Roles** tab.